l0gicpath/actiontext/README.md

 - Nodes process only when all their inputs are satisifed
 - Nodes broadcast only when they've processed
-- Nodes will before processing the next cycle until their previous cycle's output are consumed
+- Nodes will wait before processing the next cycle until their previous cycle's output are consumed

 ### Running